marcdenning/learn-github-actions/README.md

     This should trigger your workflow to run.
 6. In GitHub, navigate to your Actions, find your workflow, and drill in to view the logs.
     Can you find your name in the log output?
-    This is because the script in the workflow uses a built-in environment variable to detect who triggered the workflow.
+    This is because the script in the workflow uses a built-in _environment variable_ to detect who triggered the workflow.
+7. Just like when writing other code, variables help to limit where changes need to be made, and they help pass information between steps or jobs.
+    Environment variables in Actions can be defined at multiple levels.
+    Add the `env` property to the `info` job and modify the `run` command so that it looks like this:
+    ```yml
+    jobs:
+      info:
+        runs-on: ubuntu-22.04
+        env:
+          GREETING: My Special String
+        steps:
+          - run: echo "$GITHUB_ACTOR says $GREETING"
+    ```
+8. Now, commit the changes your `my-workflow.yml` file and push it to GitHub again.
+    Navigate to Actions and find the log output for this run.
+    Do you see your special string?
-    Explore other pre-defined environment variables and define your own as needed to configure different actions and add context.
+    Explore other [pre-defined environment variables](https://docs.github.com/en/actions/learn-github-actions/variables#default-environment-variables) and define your own as needed to configure different actions and add context.
-7. Up to this point, you've just used GitHub Actions to execute some code inside their service.
+9. Up to this point, you've just used GitHub Actions to execute some code inside their service.
     More often, you need to check out your code repository onto the runner in order to do something with it.
     Add the following job after the `info` job in your workflow:
     ```yml